Skip to content

 Malaga

-Malaga Park is where you can find beautiful nature, green plants, and fountains, and it is one of the famous parks in Malaga.
-It is also the perfect place for children to have fun with their families and besides that, it contains attractive play areas for children, a small open-air theater and some glimpses of the city’s history and monuments.
+Malaga Park is one of the famous parks in Malaga.
+It is a place where you can find beautiful nature, green plants, and fountains.
+It is also the perfect place for children to have fun with their families.
+Besides that, it contains attractive play areas for children, a small open-air theatre, and some glimpses of the city’s history and monuments.

 Malaga’s Museum of Glass and Crystal

-The museum contains many collections of glasswork from the old ages to Greek, Roman, and Byzantine eras and stained glasses from the 19th century.
-Malaga’s Museum of Glass and Crystal is located inside a beautiful house built in the 18th century and contains glasswork, paintings and décor as well.
+The museum contains many collections of glasswork from the Old Ages to the Greek, Roman, and Byzantine eras and stained glasses from the 19th century.
+Malaga’s Museum of Glass and Crystal is located inside a beautiful house built in the 18th century and contains glasswork, paintings and décor.

 Leave a comment